Frequently asked questions

 What is the NIST CAISI / MLA role?

-Jon co-leads the team representing the 25,000-member Modern Language Association at the NIST Center for AI Standards and Innovation (CAISI) — the only humanities-led team in the federal AI-safety consortium — working on LLM evaluation, red-teaming, and ethics-based auditing.
+Jon co-leads the only humanities-led team in the federal AI-safety consortium, representing the 25,000-member Modern Language Association at the NIST Center for AI Standards and Innovation (CAISI).
+The team works on LLM evaluation, red-teaming, and ethics-based auditing.

 What is Archival Intelligence / Schmidt Sciences HAVI?